Adam Goodes: 2003−2007: Brownlow Medal success

 In 2003, Goodes returned to the ruck position for significant parts of the year in what became his best season to that point.
 He played a critical role in the Swans' revival and eventual preliminary final game that year.
 In particular, his efforts were crucial in the Swans' win against Port Adelaide in the qualifying finals.

 At the end of the season, Goodes won the club's best and fairest award, the Bob Skilton Medal, and received All-Australian selection for the first time.
 However, his greatest achievement was winning the league's highest personal honour, the Brownlow Medal, alongside Collingwood's Nathan Buckley and Adelaide's Mark Ricciuto.
 This was the second time in the history of the medal that the award was shared between three players (the first time was in 1930).
 Goodes attributed his success to his longtime mentor John Winter.

-Goodes had an indifferent 2004, much like his team, who only managed the semi-finals stage of the finals series.
+Goodes had a substandard 2004, much like his team, who only managed the semi-finals stage of the finals series.
 He did not repeat his efforts of 2003, mainly due to knee injuries, yet he still managed to play every game.
 The knee injuries were due to an awkward fall during the season while playing in the ruck against the West Coast Eagles.
 Many expected Goodes to have suffered a posterior or anterior knee ligament damage, but he battled on.
 After this injury, coach Roos announced that Goodes' rucking days were over and that he would be used in other positions.
 He played in the backline for the remainder of 2004.

 Goodes returned to form in 2005, playing mainly in the midfield.
 His year was highlighted with a near match-winning 33 disposals in round 18 against the Adelaide Crows.
 He played well in the 2005 Grand Final, kicked a goal and gathering 20 possessions as the Swans won their first premiership since 1933.
 He was also awarded life membership of the Swans after playing his 150th game during the year.